Vanessa-feng/BLADE/README.md

 - `theta_init` (numerical vector): Initial mean shortest distance  for each cell.
 - `mu_init` (numerical vector): Initial layer-specific mean parameters.
 - `Sigma_init` (numerical vector): Initial layer-specific variance parameters.
-- `lambda` (numerical vector): Size parameters , corresponding to the length of each cell along the axis orthogonal to the tangent of the reference curve.
+- `lambda` (numerical vector): Size parameters, corresponding to the length of each cell along the axis orthogonal to the tangent of the reference curve.
 - `distance` (list): Precomputed shortest distances between cell pixels and reference curve points.
-- `G` (matrix): Boolean adjacency matrix (default is a zero matrix of dimension ).
-- `f` (numerical scalar): Hyperparameter controlling the prior (default = 0).
 - `mu0` (numerical scalar): Prior mean for layer-specific means.
 - `tau` (numerical scalar): Precision parameter for the prior on layer-specific means.
 - `alpha` (numerical scalar): Shape parameter for the prior on variance.